BERNARD PATRICK FRANCIS FITZGERALD

 The following comments about his medical condition were recorded in his military service record:

-1915: ‘In a condition of great excitement, useless talking, shouting and singing … Has visual hallucinations and carried on imaginary conversations with imaginary people.
-Refusing food.
-Physical condition is deteriorating’… Date 20.8.1915 Rugeley Camp Military Hospital.
+‘In a condition of great excitement, useless talking, shouting and singing.
+Does not realise his state or his responsibilities and has destroyed his….clothing, window panes etc. Has visual hallucinations and carries on conversations with imaginary people.
+30.8.18 Now is refusing food and physical condition is deteriorating’.

-1918: ‘In the classical condition of acute mania.
+‘In the classical condition of acute mania.
 Continually shouting and verbigerating.
-Incoherent … excitement.
+Incoherent, flight of ideas, excitement.
 Distraction, disorientation.
 Restlessness and violence.
-Very emaciated and somewhat hoarse’.
-Date 30.10.1918, Nottinghamshire County War Hospital.
+Very emaciated and somewhat hoarse’

 At the time of his death, Irene Fitzgerald was living at Merry Hill Bungalow, Thatcham, Sussex.
 In 1919 she had moved to 141 Montague Street, Worthing where she received a widow’s pension of 22s 11d for herself and Brian.
 Memorial plaque forwarded to her in 1920 at the same address.

 In 1939 Brian Fitzgerald, son of Bernard, was living at 39 Graham Road, Worthing, Sussex with his mother Irene.
 He was a general second hand dealer and she was a retired teacher.
-His died in 1977 at Plymouth.
+His mother died in 1977 at Plymouth

 Reasons for inclusion on Radcliffe on Trent Roll of Honour

-Died in the parish of Radcliffe on Trent and buried in Radcliffe on Trent cemetery.
-He shares a headstone with Harry Smith, who died at the war hospital in 1919.
+Died in the parish of Radcliffe on Trent and buried in Radcliffe on Trent cemetery (photograph below).